MarinaPak108/AI_TimeSeries_ANN_Project_CNC/README.md

 *   building time series  and ANN model, model hyperparameters tuning to detect inadequate clamping

 ### Data_Analysis

+Data were visualized in several combinations:

+*   variables per each experiment
+*   variables in connection to completed vs not completed experiiment
+*   requested vs actual variables in connecttion to completed vs not completed experiments

 ### Model_Development

+Model was developed by checking optimal:

+*   optimizer
+*   learning rate
+*   patience
+*   model architecture

 ## Liabraries_and_Algorithms
 ### Libraries